Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

     Say your Markdown content needs the following control:
     `<|dialog|title=Select an item in the list|open={show_dialog}|labels=Cancel;Validate|page_id=page|close_label=Cancel|>`

-    As this syntax can be cumbersom, you might prefer to define a simple Python dictionary:
+    As this syntax can be cumbersome, you might prefer to define a simple Python dictionary:

     ```py linenums="1"